fullstack-development/developers-roadmap/frontend/junior-2/react.md

    * What does the `React.forwardRef` method do?
 What is it for?
    * Why is it best to use refs sparingly?
 * Controlled and uncontrolled components
    * What are they?
-How do the interact with input controls?
+How to work with input controls in these components?
    * How do you set a default value for an input in an uncontrolled component?
-* What is context?
+* What is `context`?
 In what situations may it be useful?
 * Portals
    * What are they?
 What are they for?
 How do you use them?
    * How do context and event bubbling work with portals?